electsigon/electsigon.github.io/content/_index.md

 # Publications
 1. __John Bostanci__ and John Watrous.
 [Quantum game theory and the complexity of approximating quantum Nash equilibria](https://arxiv.org/abs/2102.00512).
 Quantum, 2022.
 2. __John Bostanci__ and Alex Kubica.
 [Finding the disjointness of stabilizer codes is NP-complete](https://arxiv.org/abs/2108.04738).
 Physics Review Research, 2022.
 3. Adam Bene Watts and __John Bostanci__.
-[Quantum Event Learning and Gentle Random Measurements](deadlink).
+[Quantum Event Learning and Gentle Random Measurements](https://arxiv.org/abs/2210.09155).
 In Preparation, 2022.

 # Teaching
-I'm currently helping teach __Introduction to Quantum Computing__ at Columbia, along with Henry Yuen and Yulong Li.
+In Fall 2022 I was a TA for __Introduction to Quantum Computing__ at Columbia, taught by Henry Yuen.